 Our European Studies and International Relations course fosters a deeper cultural understanding of a foreign language which can be a great asset in industries such as export, trade and international marketing.
 In these fields, workers need to build and maintain solid relationships with foreign partners, so a cultural understanding can help workers anticipate foreign clients’ expectations.
 Many government jobs require language skills, particularly in the sectors of immigration and diplomacy.

 This course produces high calibre graduates with the skills and knowledge to fully exploit every opportunity including those presented during the study year abroad.
-Studies show that students who have spent time abroad as part of their degree programme gain higher status and better paid jobs.
+Studies show that students who have spent time abroad as part of their degree programme gain higher status and better-paid jobs.
 As part of the study year abroad, those of our students who wish to pursue a career in teaching can apply to work as an English language assistant in a continental school.
-Alternatively, there is an opportunity to spend the year in employment on an approved work placement (former students have worked for companies such as IBM in Marseilles and Ferrari at Marinello, Italy) or apply to work as an intern for an MEP or in a European institution in the host country.
+Alternatively, there is an opportunity to spend the year in employment on an approved work placement (former students have worked for companies such as IBM in Marseilles, France) or apply to work as an intern for an MEP or in a European institution in the host country.
 This latter option is a popular choice for European Studies students who wish to gain work experience in politics.

-Our outstanding record of success for work and further study puts Royal Holloway in the top 10 for graduate career prospects (Complete University Guide, 2015).
-It goes to show that our degree programmes not only promote academic achievement but also the means to hone the life-skills necessary to excel, post-graduation.
-Our students have an excellent record of finding appropriate and interesting professions.
-In fact, six-months after graduation, 95% of our most recent graduates (Unistats 2015) are enhancing their skills with further study or forging careers in companies and institutions such as:
+We have an outstanding record of success for work and further study with our degree programmes not only promoting academic achievement but providing you with the life-skills necessary to excel, post-graduation.
+Our students have an excellent record of finding professions in related fields, with recent graduates having forged careers in companies and institutions such as:

 - The European Commission